cloudhotspot/pypackage-docker/README.md

 ## Continuous Integration Workflow

-With the application, environment and base/builder/test images in place, the normal continuous integration workflow can be executed.
+With the application, environment and base/builder/test images in place, the continuous integration workflow can be executed.
 This workflow would typically be invoked on each application source code commit in a production continuous integration system.

 However it is possible to complete the steps described below manually on a development machine as required.